 The typical disability application takes two to three years.
 If you are able to plan ahead, be creative, and reach out for help, there are many ways to help make it through.

 💠 Get approved early.
 This is, of course, the best way.
 If you take steps to create a great application at the beginning, you may not have to wait three years!!
-I’ve met many people who have gotten approved early on this way.
+I’ve met many people who have gotten approved in six months or less this way.
 (Hint: Most lawyers do little to improve your application at the beginning.
 These are things you can do to help yourself.)

 💠 Be willing to change your life.
 Many people have to make hard choices and big changes in their lives while applying.
 For example, moving in with family members, selling their car, using food banks, or filing for bankruptcy.
 If you make changes early on in the process, it may help you avoid getting into getting into a crisis situation down the road.